While credit cards and debit cards look similar, the key difference is where the funds originate:

 - Most debit cards are now issued with embedded security chips that help reduce the risk of fraudulent transactions.
 Instead of swiping these types of debit cards, consumers dip their plastic into chip readers (Click here to learn more about EMV).

 - There are also contactless debit cards that leverage Near Field Communication (NFC) technology.
 With this payment option, the plastic never touches the reader.
 Instead, users wave their contactless debit cards close to the NFC terminal to initiate transactions

 The Debit Transaction Process

-Payments made with debit cards are processed the same way as credit cards.
-The only difference is that once the transaction is identified as a debit payment (which either happens automatically through the POS system or manually by the cardholder), the cardholder is prompted to enter his or her PIN.
+Payments made with debit cards are processed the same way as those made with credit cards.
+The only difference is that once the transaction is identified as a debit payment (either by the POS system or the customer), the cardholder is prompted to enter his or her PIN.

-- If credit is selected, the transaction will be routed through the associated credit network and will require signature for authentication rather than a PIN.
+- If credit is selected, the transaction will be routed through the associated credit network and will require a signature for authentication rather than a PIN